LallaSEBA/zecademy/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+please
+1- clone the code
+2- open it on vsCode or Android studio
+3- open pubspec.yaml
+4- save pubspec.yaml to get packages
+5- now you can run it select an emulator for android and simulator for ios